 This baked macaroni and cheese recipe is creamy, rich, easy to make, strewn with bread crumbs, and tastes like comfort food or soul food of the highest order.
 Proof that homemade tastes infinitely better than that stuff in the blue box from Kraft.

 Hooray for baked macaroni and cheese that’s creamy and homemade and honest-to-goodness soul food.
 There’s no reason to eat the stuff in the blue box from Kraft when the real deal is so easy to make from scratch.
-Use a Cheddar cheese with some character.
+You’re going to want to use a Cheddar cheese with some character.
 You know, the sorta expensive, hauntingly sharp Cheddar from someplace where they know what they’re doing, like England or Vermont or Wisconsin.
-And let’s not forget the bread crumbs strewn on top.
+And you’re not going to want to forget those satiatingly buttery bread crumbs sprinkled on top.
 Originally published May 10, 2011. –David Leite

 Baked Macaroni and Cheese Recipe